About

 Our History

-Founded in 1971, it is one of Canada’s first artist-run centres and its oldest media arts centre.
-We are a not-for-profit, charitable organization.
+Founded in 1971, Trinity Square Video is one of Canada’s first artist-run centres and the country’s oldest media arts centre.
+We are a not-for-profit, charitable organization dedicated to supporting artists working in video, film, digital media, and emerging technologies.

 Mission Statement